SimonShiki/philia/README.md

 });
 ```

-Just run it with node at the end!
+Just run it with `node index.js` at the end!

 ### Method 2: Use this repository as a template